Here is the full list of Scottish restaurants in the 2024 Michelin guide

 From the remote isles to city centres, Scotland has a wealth of high-quality cuisine.
-And that quality has been rewarded.
-Some restaurants, such as Martin Wishart, have held their stars for decades, while Timberyard was added to the list in 2023.
+And that quality has been rewarded, with 11 restaurants making the Michelin guide.
+Some restaurants, such as Martin Wishart, have held their stars for decades, while Timberyard was added to the list in 2024.

 Find out all about the Scottish Michelin star-holders here.

-A new Michelin-star holder for 2023, Heron serves relaxed fine modern food in Scotland's Leith.
-It was opened in 2021 by chefs Tomás Gormley and Sam Yorke, after their successful lockdown food business Bad Seeds.
-Michelin said: "Two elements shine through from the two very focused chef-owners in the kitchen: they have all the techniques, but they also understand flavour – it's how a dish tastes that counts."
+Heron serves relaxed fine modern food in Scotland’s Leith.
+It was opened in 2021 by Acorn Award-winning chefs Tomás Gormley and Sam Yorke, after their successful lockdown food business Bad Seeds.
+Michelin said: "Two elements shine through from the two very focused chef-owners in the kitchen: they have all the techniques, but they also understand flavour – it’s how a dish tastes that counts."

 Address 87-91a Henderson Street, Leith, EH6 6ED, United Kingdom

-Set in a 19th century warehouse, Timberyard is also a new star holder for 2023.
-It's a family-run restaurant in Edinburgh serving ingredient-focused food, sourced from local and artisan suppliers, where each dish focuses on letting the produce shine.
+Set in a 19th century warehouse, Timberyard won its Michelin star in 2023.
+It’s a family-run restaurant in Edinburgh serving ingredient-focused food, sourced from local and artisan suppliers, where each dish focuses on letting the produce shine.
 Timberyard opened in 2012, celebrating its 10th year with the Michelin star win.
 Dishes include turbot, white asparagus & fermented asparagus butter, and rhubarb, yoghurt & flowering currant – served in a four-course menu at dinner or a la carte at lunch.

 Address 10 Lady Lawson Street, Edinburgh, EH3 9DS